lsokolew/ds-456-environmental-policy/README.md

 ## Required Data:
-- `Power_Plants.csv`: We acquired this dataset from the EIA, at the following link, which is no longer working.
-We have been unable to find the dataset elsewhere, but it is in our repository.   \[TODO: ADD lINK, LOOK FOR DATA ELSEWHERE\]
-- `powerplant_data_eia_2024_generator_operable.csv`: Data from Form EIA-860 (2024).
-By EPA.
-Used for power plant first operation dates, for all operational powerplants in 2024.
-Available at [https://www.eia.gov/electricity/data/eia860/].
-- `airdata_clean.csv`: Data from EPA.
-Used for annual average PM2.5 values in MN, 1980-2025.
-Available at the following link,https://aqs.epa.gov/aqsweb/airdata/download_files.html#Annual, but running `process_airdata.R` is recommended, as it pre-combines and filters the datasets as well as downloading them.
--

 [[TODO: update the following\]
 - `MN_asthma_ED.csv `: By MN Department of Health, via the MN Public Health Data Access Portal.
 Used for emergency department visits due to asthma.
 - `zcta_pop_data.csv`: American Community Survey 5-Year data at the ZCTA level (acquired through Tidycensus) and has proportions of demographics by race and income.